Josefsdorf: History

 The Camaldolese laid the foundation for Josefsdorf in 1628.
 Ferdinand II had invited the Camaldolese into the land following Polish marshal Nikolaus Wolsky’s supplication.
 The settlement consisted de facto of nothing but a monastery (convent) and was named Schweinsberg, after the mountain on which it was built.
 Schweinsberg is the original designation for the Kahlenberg.
 The Camaldolese settlement resembled a small village; two rows each of 20 plots clustered around a church and two yards.
 The monastery was dedicated to Saint Joseph.
-Following the dissolution of the hermitage on 4 February 1782, Edler Leopold von Kriegl obtained ownership over the land.
+Following the dissolution of the hermitage on 4 February 1782, Edler Leopold von Kriegl obtained ownership of the land.
 The small houses that once belonged to the Camaldolese were sold off and von Kriegl opened a restaurant in what had earlier been the hospice.
 The Klosterneuburg Monastery provided one of its choir masters as a chaplain for the church.
 The modern-day St. Josefskirche (Saint Joseph’s Church) was sanctified in 1783.
 A cemetery was established in the nearby woods at the same time.
 The settlement was named Josefsdorf in 1784, in honour of Joseph II.
 However in 1809 the Josefsdorf parish was dissolved and the settlement was allocated to the town of Kahlenbergerdorf.
 Thereafter, Josefsdorf no longer had its own mayor and it was administered from Kahlenbergerdorf.

 Over the years, Josefsdorf remained a very small settlement.
 In 1832, there were 53 people living in 27 houses; in 1890 there were 37 houses but one inhabitant fewer.
 The Fürst zu Liechtenstein, a Moravian noble, was the last lord of Josefsdorf.

 In 1892, Josefsdorf, as part of the Kahlenbergerdorf, along with the surrounding suburbs of Sievering, Grinzing, Oberdöbling, Unterdöbling, Nußdorf, Heiligenstadt was integrated into the 19th district of Vienna, Döbling.